 ENSTA governance and organization

 ENSTA relies on complementary governance bodies to define its strategic, academic, and scientific orientations.
-The Board of Directors oversees major decisions, supported by three advisory boards—education, research, and guidance—which contribute to adapting curricula, developing research activities, and responding to employer expectations.
+The Board of Directors oversees major decisions, supported by three advisory boards—education, research, and orientation —which contribute to adapting curricula, developing research activities, and responding to employer expectations.

 Board of Directors

-The ENSTA Board of Directors plays an essential role in the governance of the Institute.
-It defines the ENSTA major orientations in terms of training, research, scientific and technical information policy, and international cooperation.
-As a truly strategic body, it deliberates on the main decisions related to the management of the institution and, in particular, approves the tuition regulations.
+The ENSTA Board of Directors plays an essential role in the governance of the institution.
+It defines ENSTA's major orientations in terms of strategy, training, research and scientific policy, and international cooperation.
+As a truly strategic body, it deliberates on the main decisions related to the management of the institution and, in particular, approves school regulations.

 It may also be consulted on any issue by its president or by the supervisory authority.
-Among its tasks, the board examines and adopts the ENSTA budget, as well as any amendments thereto and the annual financial statement.
+Among its tasks, the board examines and adopts ENSTA's budget, as well as any amendments to it and the annual financial statement.
 It approves equity investments, the creation of subsidiaries, the acceptance of donations or bequests, and may rule on debt forgiveness.

 It also decides on lease agreements, acquisitions, exchanges, or transfers of real estate, and determines the agreements, contracts, and markets requiring its approval.
 It also has the authority to authorize legal action, engage in various transactions, and implement measures to promote the professional integration of graduates.

-In academic matters, the board issues an opinion on the general conditions for the admission of students, auditors, trainees, and participants in postgraduate or specialized training programs.
-It also rules on general schooling arrangements, the conditions for awarding diplomas and certificates, and the Institute's internal regulations, the latter coming into force after approval by the Minister of the Armed Forces.
-It is consulted on the appointment of the Director of Training and Research, as well as on the rules governing contractual recruitment within the institution.
+Concerning academic matters, the board comments on the general conditions for the admission of students, auditors, trainees, and participants in postgraduate or specialized training programs.
+It also rules on school rules, the conditions for awarding diplomas and certificates, and the institution's internal regulations, approved by the Minister of the Armed Forces.
+It is consulted on the appointment of the Director of Training and Research, as well as on the rules governing recruitment within the institution.

-Each year, the Board of Directors submits a detailed report on the ENSTA activities and operations to the Minister of the Armed Forces.
-It meets at least twice a year, when convened by its chair, and may be convened at the request of half of its members or the supervisory authority.
+Each year, the Board of Directors submits a detailed report on ENSTA's activities and operations to the Minister of the Armed Forces.
+It meets at least twice a year, when convened by its president, and may be convened at the request of half of its members or the supervisory authority.

 Download the list of Board of Directors members (in French)